-Lecturer - Biology/BIO 1B - Department of Integrative Biology
+Lecturer - Biology/Bio 1B - Department of Integrative Biology

-Lecturer - Biology - Department of Integrative Biology University of California, Berkeley
+Position description Lecturer - Biology - Department of Integrative Biology University of California, Berkeley

 Teaching Responsibilities We are seeking outstanding lecturers who can teach/co-teach small, medium, and large size lecture and/or laboratory courses in the broad subject areas listed below: